kjrandez/Context/NOTES.md

 - Selections should be sorted into original order before indent/unindent
 - Display-related meta information needs to be associated with page entry, not with element itself
 - Parent path information also needs to include keys for rare situations where, un-indent has an ambiguous placement location in the grandparent
+- Elements should just set opacity to 0 and disable drop in order to avoid jerking around on lift

 ### QUESTIONS